 Aftermarket Accessory Recommendations

 The Omni XLT 120 only comes with one eyepiece, and it’s safe to say it’ll benefit from additional ones.
 What exactly you purchase is up to you, but we’d recommend at least a 6mm goldline (167x) to start for high-magnification lunar, planetary, and double star viewing.
 Along with good eyepieces like the Meade 5000 UWAs, Explore Scientific 68- or 82-degree, or Baader Hyperion or Morpheus series, a 2″ star diagonal might also be useful for making low-power views wider.

-The Omni XLT 120 is primarily a lunar and planetary instrument, but its aperture is big enough to show you a fair amount of deep-sky objects too.
+The Omni XLT 120 is primarily a lunar and planetary instrument, but its aperture is big enough to show you a fair number of deep-sky objects too.

 Within the Solar System, the Omni XLT 120 is capable of showing you a wealth of detail on the Moon, along with, of course, the phases of Mercury and Venus.
 Mars’ polar ice caps and a few dark areas are visible when the planet is close to Earth, which occurs for a few months out of every two years.
 Jupiter’s cloud belts, the Great Red Spot, and various fainter festoons and swirls are visible in its turbulent atmosphere, and the 4 Galilean moons circling the planet are visible as tiny disks when they eclipse and transit Jupiter every so often.
 Saturn’s rings, the division in them, and several moons can be spotted, along with some low-contrast cloud belts.
 Uranus and Neptune are merely bluish dots, devoid of atmospheric features or visible moons.